-As of December 2020, 27 states and the territory of Guam have right-to-work laws.
-Existing federal right-to-work laws only address government employees on the state and federal level, whereas state laws address private and public unions equally.
+According to the National Conference of State Legislatures, 27 states and the territory of Guam have right-to-work laws as of 2022.
+Existing federal right-to-work laws address government employees on the state and federal levels along with railroad and airline employees, while state laws address private and public unions equally.

 - North Carolina